Please see the Telemedicine article for the rules and guidelines for use during the COVID-19 public health emergency.

 Medicare covers some services performed via real-time audio and video between a patient in an underserved area and a physician or other practitioner who is not in the same place as the patient.
-Requirements for Medicare telehealth services include:
+Requirements for Medicare telehealth services (not performed during the public health emergency)include:

-- Patient must be in a either a rural Health Professional Shortage Area (HPCS) located in a rural census tract or in a county outside a Metropolitan Statistical Area (MSA).
+- Patient must be in either a rural Health Professional Shortage Area (HPSA) located in a rural census tract or in a county outside a Metropolitan Statistical Area (MSA).

 - The patient is in the “originating site” and the facility bills Q3041.
 There is small payment to the facility for that service.

 - The practitioner is somewhere else, provides the service remotely, and bills for the service.
 This is considered the “distant site.”

 - The distant site bills with place of service 02.
 The originating site is billed by the facility on a UB, and that form does not include a space for POS.

 - CPT developed modifier 95 for use with telehealth (-95 Synchronous telemedicine service rendered via a real-time interactive audio and video telecommunications system)

 - As of October 1, 2018, the GT modifier is only allowed on institutional claims billed by a Critical Access Hospital (CAH) Method II.